hranicka/ha-jablotron/custom_components/jablotron_web/README.md

 ### `jablotron_web.reload`

-Reloads all Jablotron Web integrations to discover new sensors and switches.
+Reloads all Jablotron Web integrations to discover new/updated entities.

-**Use cases:**
+**When to use:**
+- After adding PGM control code (to create switch entities)
-- After updating the integration to a new version
+- After updating to a new version
-- After adding PGM control code
 - After changing Jablotron system configuration
-- To force refresh of available entities
+- To force discovery of new sensors/PGMs

 **Example:**
 ```yaml
 service: jablotron_web.reload
 ```

-**When to use:**
-- You updated from a version without PGM switches → Reload to discover switches
-- You added new sensors/PGMs in your Jablotron system → Reload to discover them
-- You changed configuration options → Reload happens automatically, but you can force it

-**Note:** Reloading preserves all entity configurations and states.
+**Note:** Entity configurations and states are preserved.

 ## Troubleshooting